See also

 cluster.clear_router()

-# ID 16 falls in the intra-cast range (16–255); set_local_route routes packets tagged with
+# With ID chosen as 16, it falls in the intra-cast range (16–255); set_local_route routes packets tagged with

 # that ID to all sequencers within this module (sequencer 1 will receive the LINQ data).